How to edit a tweet 101

-There could be many reasons why you might want to edit a tweet: for example, you could have written something embarrassing while being tipsy or accidentally posted a tweet instead of sending DM.
+There could be many reasons why you might want to beg for a Twitter edit button to exist on your account: for example, you could have written something embarrassing while being tipsy or accidentally posted a tweet instead of sending DM.
 Or maybe your opinion has simply changed and now you want to take back what you said.
 It could even be as simple as having a typo in your tweet, which doesn’t go well with your high standards.
-However, no matter what your reason is, there still isn’t a way to edit a tweet, and the CEO of Twitter has even gone on the record to say that they’ll probably never do it.
-So let’s take a look at why Twitter wouldn’t want to add such a sought-after feature.
+However, no matter what your reason is, there isn’t a way how to edit a tweet, and the CEO of Twitter has even gone on the record to say that they’ll probably never do it.
+So,let’s take a look at why Twitter wouldn’t want to add such a sought-after feature.

 The problem with not having the ability to edit tweets